cucumber-attic/website/apps/dynamic/views/privacy.md

  - We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

  - If you unsubscribe, we may still contact you for informational, transactional, account-related, or similar purposes.
-Many browsers have an option for disabling cookies, which may prevent your browser from accepting new cookies or enable selective use of cookies.
-Please note that, if you choose not to accept cookies, some features and the personalization of our Services may no longer work for you.
-You will continue to receive advertising material but it will not be tailored to your interests.

 [![Creative Commons License](https://creativecommons.org/images/public/somerights20)](http://creativecommons.org/licenses/by-sa/3.0/) **Creative Commons Sharealike** license, parts taken from [WordPress.com](http://www.wordpress.com/) Privacy Policy.